A Resource for Planning in the Oregon Territorial Sea

 How Can I Be Involved in the Offshore Wind Energy Roadmap?

-If you are interested in staying informed on the progress of the Offshore Wind Energy Roadmap, please sign up for our listerv here: Sign up to receive notices and updates from DLCD on Offshore Wind
+If you are interested in staying informed on the progress of the Offshore Wind Energy Roadmap, please sign up for our listserv here: Sign up to receive notices and updates from DLCD on Offshore Wind

 The Offshore Wind Energy Roadmap development process will offer multiple ways to participate, including: